MercuryNuGet/Mercury/README.md

 ###With

 `With` enables you to parameterise your tests.
-It takes a `dynamic`, so you can set up an anoymous type.
+It takes a single generic parameter, so you can set up an anoymous type.

 ```
 "When I add an item to list"